How important is pH for Germination Plumeria Seeds

 What is pH?

-• pH Definition: It is a scale that measures the acidity or alkalinity of a solution, ranging from 0 (most acidic) to 14 (most alkaline).
+• Definition: pH is a scale that measures how acidic or alkaline a solution is, ranging from 0 (highly acidic) to 14 (highly alkaline), with 7 being neutral.

-• Chemistry Aspect: pH measures the concentration of hydrogen ions (H+) in a solution.
+• Scientific Aspect: The pH scale reflects the concentration of hydrogen ions (H+) in a solution.
+Lower pH indicates higher acidity, while higher pH indicates alkalinity.

 Why pH Matters in Seed Germination